mokasha2020/mokasha2020.github.io/_projects/1_project.md

  arrange(member_casual,day_of_week )
 ```

+> #### **Case Study Roadmap -Share**

+Here are some guiding questions from the capstone project document

+##### **Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?**

+Yes, we should that both types of memberships use the bikes differently.

+##### **What story does your data tell?**

+The data we saw so far tells that riders differ in their behaviour based on the membership types and that it's possible to create a campaign to
+influence casual riders to become members.

+Members and casual riders show different usage patterns in how they use the bikes.
+From the findings above we took note of the following:

+* Members take more rides throughout the week vs casual users
+* Saturdays are the days casual riders ride the most and Thursdays are the days member riders ride the most
+* Casual riders take less trips/rides but for longer durations of time vs members
+* Casual members use bikes for longer time than members according to the mean duration value
+* Member bikes never used docked bikes in 2022
+* Members and casuals seems to prefer classic bikes
+* Classic bikes are most widely used followed by electric bikes

+##### **How do your findings relate to your original question?**

+The original question was about how to influence the casual rider to become a member.
+Looking at the analaysis above, we were able
+to draw some conclusions about the usage behaviour of both types of riders and therefore we can come up with recommendations on how to achieve the goal of this study.

+##### **Who is your audience?
+What is the best way to communicate with them?**

+Lily Moreno and Cyclistic are internal and external audience.
+The best way to communicate the findings is to draft a presentation that summrizes
+the study with visualizations.

+##### **Can data visualization help you share your findings?**

+Yes.

+##### **Is your presentation accessible to your audience?**

+Yes.

 *Let's visualize the number of rides by rider type*

 *Convert day_of_week from charachter to Ordered Factor so we can sort it.
 Otherwise it will sort alphapatically*